OwlScoop - Grading the Group: Offense

 Grading the Group: Offense

-For the third straight year, OwlScoop.com is able utilize Pro Football Focus to provide next-level statistical analysis of Temple football games.
-First up is a review of Temple's 31-29 loss to Navy...
+For the third straight year, OwlScoop.com is able to utilize Pro Football Focus to provide next-level statistical analysis of Temple football games.
+Next up is a review of Temple's 39-37 win agains...

 PREMIUM CONTENT